EMSI, a rep firm based in Philadelphia, provides international representation for Champion Fiberglass.

 “We enjoy the partnership with Champion Fiberglass and our team is looking forward to working more closely in Puerto Rico,” says John O’Donnell.

-Adds National Sales Manager Scott Patchan, “Champion Fiberglass is excited that EMSI has taken on the additional territory of Puerto Rico for us.
+Adds VP of Sales & Marketing Scott Patchan, “Champion Fiberglass is excited that EMSI has taken on the additional territory of Puerto Rico for us.
 We know their experience will be an asset in offering fiberglass conduit as a solution for construction projects there.”